 General Legal Notice

-General Terms and Conditions of Use (GTCU) of the website
+General terms and conditions of use of the site

 User obligations